sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 # Change Log

 + 18-OCT 2023
-	+ Simplified the tutorial so that it only use conda instead of singularity anymore.
+	+ Simplified the tutorial so that it only uses conda instead of singularity anymore.
 	+ Corrected the project ID for our group.
 + 3-APR 2023
 	+ Added the instruction for using Anaconda3.